 Despite the fact that employment effects have become an important argument both for and against a transition toward a green economy, only a limited number of studies assess the labor market effects of shifting energy generation to renewable sources in industrial countries.
 Evidence of the employment effects of an expanding renewable energy sector is dominated by macroeconomic modeling (input–output analysis).
 The advantage of this approach is that it not only accounts for direct employment effects, but can also take into account indirect (employment) effects on other sectors by explicitly modeling flows of goods and services between different sectors of the economy, as well as the interdependence of an economy with the rest of the world.
 But macro-modeling requires a wide range of assumptions and parameters that are very difficult to make explicit and thus to make transparent in determining what drives different results.

-Previous research on the macro level has been mainly in the energy economics literature, which might explain why the labor market outcomes under consideration refer mainly to aggregate employment by sector only.
-Evidence on other labor market outcomes of interest in labor economics, such as wages and hours worked, as well as skill formation, is limited.
+Previous research at the macro level has been mainly in the energy economics literature, which might explain why the labor market outcomes under consideration refer mainly to aggregate employment by sector only.
+Evidence on other outcomes of interest in labor economics, such as wages and hours worked, as well as skill formation, is limited.
 In addition, very little is known about worker characteristics in renewable energy sectors.
 In this context, previous research has not paid much attention to effects on the employment structure, especially regarding the skill composition of employment in the energy sector.
-This is partly due to the limited availability of detailed microdata on workers in this crucial industry when it comes to a shift toward a green energy policy.
+This is partly due to the limited availability of detailed microdata on workers in this industry.
 Given that there is some descriptive evidence that workers in green energy technologies are disproportionally more highly skilled, a transition from conventional energy generation to renewable energy technologies will imply a higher demand for employees with tertiary education, in particular in engineering.
 If the supply of labor does not adjust accordingly, this can be expected to trigger shortages of skilled labor in fast-growing green technology sectors.
-Given that an advantage in technology is beneficial for the overall assessment of an energy turnaround, policy coordination might be important in skill development and training activities .
+Policy coordination might be important in promoting skill development and training activities.

-As regards research on the interrelationship between labor demand and energy prices, one limitation is that previous studies differ substantially in the countries, periods, and types of energy under consideration.
+With respect to research on the interrelationship between labor demand and energy prices, one limitation is that previous studies differ substantially in the countries, periods, and types of energy under consideration.
 This makes comparing different findings on cross-price elasticities difficult.
-A range of studies, especially those on the interesting case of Germany, are based on data from the 1970s to the early 1990s, which is perhaps a problem because of changes in production technologies.
+A range of studies, especially those on the interesting case of Germany, are based on data from the 1970s to the early 1990s, which is perhaps a problem due to changes in production technologies.